Crypto Council For Innovation

 War destroys stability and everyday processes that are otherwise taken for granted.
 Cryptocurrencies are part of the solution to the negative effects on the financial system in unprecedented emergencies and halts.
 They offer a funding stream far more quickly, efficiently and global than donations made and aid organized in fiat currencies.
 Examining crypto case studies like Ukraine will show how the technology can be utilized and how innovation can support change.

-Tags: AidForUkraineCase Studycryptocrypto in actiondonationMykhailo Fedorovsheila warrenSWIFTUkraineVolodymyr Zelenskyy
+Tags: AidForUkraineCase StudycryptoCrypto in ActiondonationMykhailo Fedorovsheila warrenSWIFTUkraineVolodymyr Zelenskyy

 Related Posts